franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

-_Component Authors_ might make the module available via a CDN and that might remove the need to fiddle around with CSS and Images but you will need to access the library via a [Browser Global][24] like the good old days.
+_Component Authors_ might make the module available via a CDN and that might remove the need to fiddle around with CSS and Images but you will need to access the library via a [Browser Global][24] like the good old days, and by doing this you are removing the possibility of bundling optimizations such as [Tree Shaking][26] that will become more and more common in the future.

 ### Inline